adithyamn/Object-Detection-and-Tracking/README.md

 # Object-Detection-and-Tracking
-This Project detects an Object and Tracks it using a stepper motor connected to the base of the camera.
+This Project detects an Object and Tracks it using a camera mounted to the chassis of the Robot.
+A Raspberry Pi Zero uses python to do image processing and gives appropriate commands to control the direction of the mobile robot.